 My name is another story, my initials were MSD and I used them in my coding.
 Again people asked what MSD stood for so I tried making up names with my initials.
 'Monster Silly Dinosaur' and other stupid names were thought of.
 In the end MACHINE SYSTEM DATA was the only computer related name I could think of, in time this was shortened to Mac Sys Data.

 6) The scene knows you because of your POV production.
-But you were a member of other bands under the nickname of Spaceman Spiff.
+But you were a member of other crews under the nickname of Spaceman Spiff.
 Could you tell the complete story?
-When and why did you enter these bands?
+When and why did you enter these crews?

 7) Did you ever cracked some games?